vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### How are Standard Key Provider keys protected in transit?

-All management communications between vCenter and a KMS are protected with TLS.
+All management communications between vCenter and a KMS are protected with TLS, as are all communications between vCenter and ESX.

 ### How are Standard Key Provider keys protected at rest?